sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

     what kind of formats, diffs, and compression it supports.

-  * We specify a CBOR-based binary format for votes, with a simple deterministic transformation to the legacy text format.
-This transformation is meant for transitional use only; once all authorities support the binary format, the transitional format and its support structures can be abandoned.
+  * We specify a CBOR-based binary format for votes, with a simple embedding method for the legacy text format.
+This embedding is meant for transitional use only; once all authorities support the binary format, the transitional format and its support structures can be abandoned.

   * To reduce complexity, the new vote format also includes _verbatim_ microdescriptors, whereas previously microdescriptors